Developer Guide¶

 If the code doesn't read clearly after you've added an utility, consider that it may not be in the right place.

-, or immutable, state is ok).
-If you final that your utility class contains mutable state, consider an alternate design.
+In general, all the functions for this type of utility should be static.
+No internal state should be maintained (static final, or immutable, state is ok).
+If you find that your utility class contains mutable state, consider an alternate design.

 Examples